What to Plant with Calibrachoa

 Verbena

-Verbena’s low-growing, spreading habit and clusters of small, colorful flowers make it a perfect match for Calibrachoa.
+The low-growing, spreading habit and clusters of small, colorful flowers of Annual Verbena make it a perfect match for Calibrachoa.
 It shares a love for full sun, moderate watering, and well-drained soil, ensuring both plants thrive with minimal care.
 Verbena's continuous blooming throughout the season pairs well with Calibrachoa’s long-lasting flowers, keeping containers or garden beds vibrant for months.
-The vibrant pinks, purples, and reds of Verbena blend beautifully with Calibrachoa’s varied colors, while the trailing growth habit helps create a spilling effect in mixed planters and hanging baskets.

 Geranium